ufal/npfl129/tasks/mnist_competition.md

 The performance of your system is measured using _accuracy_ of correctly predicted examples and your goal is to achieve at least 94% accuracy.
- Note that you can use **any sklearn algorithm** to solve this exercise.
+Note that you can use **any sklearn algorithm** to solve this exercise (and of course anything you implement yourself).